-Some of the biggest names in technology are asking the Federal Communications Commission for a pass when it comes to making all of their products accessible to people with disabilities.
+Some of the biggest names in technology are banding together with a new commitment designed to make their products more accessible for people with disabilities.

 Thanks to a plea from a teen with cerebral palsy seeking shoes he could put on his feet independently, Nike is introducing sneakers designed specifically for people with disabilities.

 Google is looking to address the needs of a billion people with disabilities worldwide and it’s putting big bucks behind the effort.

 More families are taking legal action against Disney, alleging that recent changes to theme park access for people with disabilities are discriminatory.

 While progress in improving transportation for people with disabilities has been evident in the past decade, persistent barriers remain, a new national report finds.